sbagh/stockExchange/README.md

 issues:

--  facing challenges in re-rendering data in the monolith, a temporary solution is to use a setInterval for useEffects hooks that fetch data.
+-  facing challenges in re-rendering data in the monolith, a temporary solution is to use a setInterval for useEffect hooks that fetch data from back-end.
 -  attempted to move to a websocket system for easier back and forth communication, the websocket is promising but did not work well for now, commented code out.

 High level system design: